What is a CBC?

 Measuring changes in your blood cell levels can help your doctor evaluate your overall health and detect disorders.
 The test measures the three basic types of blood cells.

 Red blood cells carry oxygen throughout your body and remove carbon dioxide.
 A CBC measures two components of your red blood cells:

-Low levels of hemoglobin and hemocrit are often signs of anemia, or blood that is deficient in iron.
+Low levels of hemoglobin and hematocrit are often signs of anemia, a condition that occurs when blood is deficient in iron.

 White blood cells help your body fight infection.
 A CBC measures the number and types of white blood cells in your body.
 Any abnormal increases or decreases in the number or types of white blood cells could be a sign of infection, inflammation, or cancer.